bndtools/bnd.manual/_source/_instructions/pluginpath.md

 summary: Define JARs to be loaded in the local classloader for plugins.
 ---

+Plugins not embedded in bndlib must load their classes from JARs or directories.
+Though these JARs can be specified on the `-plugin` instruction, it is also possible to specify them separate.
+The `-pluginpath` is a merged property so it is possible to specify clauses in multiple places, these will all be merged together.

 	/**
 	 * Add the @link {@link Constants#PLUGINPATH} entries (which are file names)
 	 * to the class loader.
 If this file does not exist, and there is a